-Overall, the success of the clerskships in addressing these standards is commended.
 We are in an excellent position to start preparations for the Associate of Faculties of Medicine of Canada (AFMC) mandated interim accreditation review that will take place in March 2018!

 What is Accreditation?

 Accreditation of every Canadian and American medical school occurs every eight years - the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liaison Committee on Medical Education (LCME) in the United States.

 Accreditation working with an institution or program meets established standards for function, structure and performance.
 The accreditation process also fosters institutional and program improvement.

 "Accreditation ensures that Canadian medical faculties' MD Programs meet the quality expected when producing tomorrow's doctors"